SoyeeDst/docker_confluent/README.md

 Confluent Docker containers are up and running now on host 192.168.99.104
 ```

-Worth noting the Docker host IP address would be given for later reference which performs as the delegation of all the exchange between the containers and outside world.
+Worth noting the Docker host IP address would be given for your convenience later which performs as the delegation of all the interactions between running services and outside world.

 Go to check the containers status to ensure the services to be healthy.